qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    **Settings of Decorations**

-   When you save a .qgs project, any changes you have made to NorthArrow, ScaleBar and Copyright will be saved in the project and restored the next time you load the project.
+   When you save a .qgs project, any changes you have made to Grid, NorthArrow, ScaleBar and Copyright will be saved in the project and restored the next time you load the project.